 My best sighting came at 5 a.m. when I woke briefly (I’d left the hotel curtains open in case Mount Fuji snuck out for a brief jolly) and could just about make out the famous snow-streaked peaks.

-If I was doing this part of my trip differently, I would recommend the following for seeing Mount Fuji in spring:
+If I was doing this part of my trip differently, here are my extra tips:

 - Decide when you’re in Japan whether to visit Mount Fuji or not, depending on whether you’ve been able to spot the mountain from the city or by train.